freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/manual/mechanisms/magnets.md

 Physical magnets always attract an ordinary steel pinball.
 Reversing coil polarity changes magnetic flux direction but not the direction of attraction.
 Use VPX Compatible when a legacy script intentionally uses negative strength as a fictional repelling force.

 Physical grab uses a capped spring-damper hold, so the ball visibly decelerates instead of snapping to the center.
+Capture is based on relative speed, remaining grab distance, and effective field strength; a fast fly-by or weak PWM command does not become an artificial full-strength hold.

 Physical strength values are not VPX strength values.
 Start with a larger value than you would use in VPX Compatible mode and tune by watching ball speed and catch behavior in play mode.